rhysbobbett/heartenhorticulture/README.md

 -   Find a gardening service suitable for their needs.
 -   To be able to find any information about gardening or plants.
--   To see benefits to signing up to the newsletter or receiving local services.
+-   To see benefits to signing up to the newsletter or receiving the local services.

 ## User Experience

 ### Potential Customers

 -   Mainly adults interested in gardening but it should be suitable for all ages.
--   Possible to place paid advertisements within the newsletter or product referrals.
+-   Possible to place paid advertisements or product referrals.
--   Clients wishing for advice rather than in-person services.
+-   Clients contacting for advice rather than in-person services.
--   This website provides users with value by providing:
--   Valid and accurate knowledge.
--   Straight forward formatting for users of all ages.
--   A scaling library of articles to keep users returning.
--   Up to date news and articles to keep users interested.
+-   Elderly clients should find the website easy to use, with high visibility for links and navigation.
+-   Establishments looking to run gardening-based workshops.

 ### User Stories